 Kocuria rosea, also known as Micrococcus roseus, is a general purpose gram-positive bacterium.
 It produces pink colonies and is useful in the isolation of the bacterium from mixed cultures.

 Ideal for practical investigations into antibiotic efficacy as it is susceptible to many antimicrobials.

-Made by Darwin Biological in the UK under licence from Public Health England.
-NCTC is the trade mark of PHE.
+Made by Darwin Biological in the UK under licence from the UK Health Security Agency, formerly Public Health England.
+NCTC is the trade mark of UKHSA.

 Culture is supplied on a nutrient agar slope in a glass screw top universal bottle.
-Store in a fridge (2-8°C).
+Store in a fridge (2-8°C), bring to room temperature prior to use.
 Culture around 25°C.

-Please note: All bacteria are sold at customer's own risk.
+Please note: All bacteria are sold at customer's own risk and appropriate risk assessments must be completed under COSHH before proceeding, considering both the ACDP and COSHH regulations, but also considering the risk to young people as a susceptible group.
 No responsibility will be taken for any accidents resulting from misuse.
 Cultures are non-returnable.
 For UK educational purposes only.
 Not for human consumption.